Frequently Asked Questions

 Is Swarm providing meals?

 Swarm provides a big, bountiful community dinner every night.
 This is what your $5 deposit paid for.
 You are responsible for all other meals.
-We will have two refrigerators for storage, but we still encourage you to bring shelf stable foods for your stay as storage will be tight!
-There is a grocery store in town--about a 7 minute drive from Swarm--so you can always get groceries on your way in.
-(If you were someone who is interested in being a Guest Chef you will hear more info about that SOON!)
+We will have refrigerators for storage, but we still encourage you to bring shelf stable foods for your stay as storage will be tight.
+Ask a Hive queen for nearby grocery store or soft-serve recommendations.

 What about booze?

 BYO, friend.
 A friendly reminder that Swarm is wide open space for artists to make their work, not a frat party.
 No keg stands or Everclear please.
-And as mentioned earlier, this year The Barn will be a sober space and we always encourage you to imbibe responsibly and respectfully.
+And as mentioned earlier, this year the majority of campus will be a sober space, and we always encourage you to imbibe responsibly and respectfully.

 Is there any structure to the day while we are Swarming?

 Kind of!
 Mostly you are able to do your own thing at your own pace, however we will have a community MORNING MEETING every day at 10am.
-All participants will be asked to attend this meeting regularly!
+All participants will be asked to attend this meeting regularly.
 This is a time to check in about any community needs or specific project asks.
 Dinner will most likely be around 7:30/8pm every night.
-There will also be occasional classes and evening sharing--all of which are optional but will be very fun!
+There will also be occasional classes and evening sharing--all of which are optional but VERY fun.

 How can I help support this community while I am attending Swarm?